2021 Memorial of Hubert Jerzy Wagner

 The XVIII Memorial of Hubert Jerzy Wagner was a volleyball tournament held at Tauron Arena in Kraków, Poland.
-Like the previous editions, 4 teams participated in the tournament.
+As in the previous editions, four teams participated in the tournament.

-Initially, the tournament was scheduled to be played in 2020, but due to COVID-19 pandemic it was postponed to 2021.
+Initially, the tournament was scheduled to be played in 2020, but due to the COVID-19 pandemic, it was postponed to 2021.

 Qualification

 All teams except the host must have received an invitation from the organizers.